Springtime Toothaches | Allergies and Sinus Pressure in Iowa

 Springtime means environmental irritants are out in full force.
 The body’s response to an allergy is to absorb the outside irritant in mucus.
-This can cause you serious congestion and discomfort.
-A side effect of this is more pressure in your maxillary sinus area.
-That’s located under your cheekbones.
+This can cause serious congestion and grief.
+A side effect of this is more pressure in your maxillary sinus area which islocated under your cheekbones.
 Your back molars are also in the same area.
-They’re in close quarters.
 So, when there’s pressure built up, tooth pain is almost inevitable.

 Some allergy sufferers link their mouth misery to tooth decay.
 But they forget that allergies and sinus pressure are related!
 Your dentist can always tell if it’s simply sinus pressure or something more.